melwyn95/PreprocLib/README.md

 Basically, a `#elif` directive is equivalent to `#else` followed by `#if`, but we only need to close with only one `#endif`.

-The rationale for using conditional directives in LIGO is to enable in a single smart contract several versions of a standard.
+The rationale for using conditional directives is to enable in a single file several versions of a standard.

 ```
 #if STANDARD_1